integrate-your-mind/integrate-your-mind/README.md

 I am particularly working on how to democratize mathematics further as well.

-Feel free to contact me on X @romanmondello.
+Feel free to contact me on X @0xBunny.